j2store/userguide/dibs_payment_plugin.md

 J2STORE_TEXT_TO_DISPLAY_ON_SELECTION.

 Now you can go to Joomla admin-> Language Manager->Overrides and create overrides for the language constant in all your languages.

+**Display text before payment**

+The text entered here will be displayed to the customer at the order summary screen before he makes the payment.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.